 Pathways to a Post-Capitalist World

-Organized around exchange-value, not use-value, the capitalist system is actively and intentionally wasteful, steadily worsening a multi-faceted ecological crisis.
+Organized around exchange-value, not use-value, the capitalist system is over-productive and steadily worsening a multi-faceted ecological crisis.
 Is a post-growth, post-capitalist world conceivable?

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.